ewlyman/supplemental_configuration_files_news_migration/README.md

-# supplemental_configuration_files_news_migration
-A folder full of Drupal configuration YAML and other files we may need for the final UA News migration
+# Supplemental files for the UA News Migration
+- Folder with Drupal site configuration files
+- A composer.json file